Microsoft Lumia 532

 The Microsoft Lumia 532 is an entry-level smartphone developed by Microsoft Mobile that runs the Windows Phone 8.1 Operating System and is upgradable to Windows 10 Mobile operating system.

 Along with the Microsoft Lumia 435, it is believed to be based on designs from the cancelled Nokia X family.

 The Microsoft Lumia 532 has been criticised for its lackluster battery power for a device in its price range.

 Specifications

 Hardware

-The Lumia 532 has a 4.0-inch IPS LCD display, quad-core 1.2 GHz Cortex-A7 Qualcomm Snapdragon 200 processor, 1 GB of RAM and 8 GB of internal storage that can be expanded using microSD cards up to 256 GB.
+The Lumia 532 has a 4.0-inch IPS LCD, quad-core 1.2 GHz Cortex-A7 Qualcomm Snapdragon 200 processor, 1 GB of RAM and 8 GB of internal storage that can be expanded using microSD cards up to 256 GB.
 The phone has a 1560 mAh Li-ion battery, 5-megapixel rear camera and VGA front-facing camera.
 It is available in black, white, green and orange.

 Software

 The Lumia 532 ships with Windows Phone 8.1.